Skip to content

 New-JIMScopingCriterion

 Adds an individual scoping criterion to a group.
 Each criterion compares an attribute value against a specified constant.
-Import rules use connected system attributes; export rules use metaverse attributes.
+Import rules use Connected System attributes; export rules use metaverse attributes.

 Syntax